PostgREST/postgrest/docs/references/api/resource_embedding.rst

 Computed Relationships
 ======================

-You can manually define relationships between resources using functions.
+You can manually define relationships between using functions.
 This is useful for database objects that can't define foreign keys, like `Foreign Data Wrappers <https://wiki.postgresql.org/wiki/Foreign_data_wrappers>`_.

 Assuming there's a foreign table ``premieres`` that we want to relate to ``films``.